TudorZgimbau/portfolio/src/pages/projects/bytecrowds.md

 # Project description

-[Bytecrowds](https://www.bytecrowds.com) is an easy-to-use, real-time, serverless code-sharing platform with a minimalist design and its own analytics engine.
+[Bytecrowds](https://www.bytecrowds.com) is a free, open-source, real-time platform that allows you to share and enforce authorization for code snippets.
+Adopting the serverless architecture and its own, privacy-respecting analytics engine, it offers a reliable and secure way to quickly obtain sharable links of your code.

 # My role